xiaoyunyang/xiaoyunyang.github.io/content/post/programming/guide-deploying-mern-to-aws.md

 1. Create a KMS Encryption Key.
 2. Create a security group for the EFS filesystem that allows 2049 inbound with the source being the EC2's security group.
     ![](https://docs.aws.amazon.com/efs/latest/ug/images/gs-ec2-resources-120.png)
-    name the security group EFS-access-for-sg-dc025fa2.
+    Name the security group EFS-access-for-sg-dc025fa2.
 Replace "sg-dc025fa2" with the security group id of your EC2 instance.
 3. Create a new EFS filesystem.
     - Enable encryption
     - Use the VPC ID of your ECS cluster.